Newcastle Building Society

 Very reactive instead of proactive.
 They are not good at avoiding problems and take a long time to correct them after the fact.
 A lot of the upper management try to relay the things they are doing but often they are not very helpful.
 They are quite far removed from the workers as they often do not understand the struggles of those underneath them.
 Some are quite happy to learn, however they tend to pretend that they are 'other' to us

-Newcastle Building Society Employee, December 2020
+Newcastle Building Society Customer service assistant, December 2020

 flexible working arrangements, I can work as ans when I please so long as I do the hours I am conteacted for.